gallak/fusiondirectory-plugins-access/README.md

   - systems : because, Access appears as a service associated to one or several servers
   - applications : because each FD applications cold be associated to a access configuration plan to be pusshed to access server

-This plugin is compatible for Fusiondirectory version 1.5 ( fue to folder organization).
+This plugin is compatible for Fusiondirectory version 1.5 ( due to folder organization).
 This plugin need the restclient.php support and xml support for php.